 - Plug the memory stick into a USB port on a computer that runs the Windows operating system.

-- Check if the drive has been detected and locate it in My Computer (for Windows 7 and Windows 8) or This PC (for Windows 10).
+- Check if the drive has been detected and locate it in This PC.

 - Initiate the formatting by clicking Start at the bottom.